 - A small tin of sweetcorn (approx 200g)

 - Salt and pepper to taste

-- To make this gluten free vegetarian chili, first take a large saucepan and place over a medium heat.
+- To make this sweet potato and black bean chili, first take a large saucepan and place over a medium heat.
 Add the olive oil and the onion, gently sauteing the onion for 5 minutes until it begins to soften.